 Table 9 lists the major feasibility indicators, Table 10 lists the costs of transportation (the cost of transportation of one passenger and a ton of cargo).
-The following parameters unlisted in the Tables were used for the estimates: cost of electrical energy - 0.05 US $kW \times h$; returns yielded by the transport system: 80% from the passenger traffic and 20% from the cargo traffic.
+The following parameters unlisted in the Tables were used for the estimates: cost of electrical energy - 0.05 US kW x h; returns yielded by the transport system: 80% from the passenger traffic and 20% from the cargo traffic.

-The cost of transportation of a passenger over a distance of 2,880 km from Beijing to Hongkong at an average passenger traffic 50,000 passengers during 24 hours will amount to 30.63 US\$, one ton of cargo

-(at 100,000 tons during 24 hours) will cost 9.55 US\$.
+The cost of transportation of a passenger over a distance of 2,880 km from Beijing to Hongkong at an average passenger traffic 50,000 passengers during 24 hours will amount to 30.63 US\$, one ton of cargo (at 100,000 tons during 24 hours) will cost 9.55 US\$.
 The transport system will yield a profit of 340 mln US\$ a year.

 The profit can be increased significantly by raising the price of tickets to 70 US\$ (the price of railway tickets).
 It will yield an additional profit of 660 mln US\$ (at 50,000 passengers during 24 hours).
 The transport system will pay back its cost during 6.4 years.
 With passenger traffic 100 thous. per day the route will pay back within 3 years.
-Cheap traffic along the transport system is due to its low cost (below the cost of a railway of the same length) and insignificant specific energy consumption for traction (for example, a STS vehicle, under other equal conditions, is cheaper than a car 12 times when estimated per passenger, including 3 times due to improved aerodynamics, 2 times due to a greater efficiency of the motor and 2 times due to a greater passenger capacity) because a 10-seat vehicle can reach the speed 300 km/h with a motor just 80 kW.
+Cheap traffic along the transport system is due to its low cost (below the cost of a railway of the same length) and insignificant specific energy consumption for traction (for example, a STS vehicle, under other equal conditions, is cheaper than a car 12 times when estimated per passenger, including 3 times due to a greater passenger capacity) because a 10-seat vehicle can reach the speed 300 km/h with a motor just 80 kW.
 Also, it has been projected that the entire route will be self-sufficient for 80% from passenger traffic, therefore to deliver a ton of crude from mainland China to Taiwan will be cheaper than along a pipeline.
 The cost of transportation can be reduced still more if individual power plants are erected along the route which can generate energy cheaper than 0.05 US\$/kW envisaged by the project.